hamfz/battleship_react/README.md

 #### Requirements / Constraints
 - 2 players can place ships
-- Game begins when ships are ships are placed
+- Game begins when ships are placed
 - Players take turns choosing an opponents grid to attack
 - Attacks are responded to with 'Hit', 'Miss', 'Sunk', 'Win' accordingly
 - Game ends when all of opponent's ships are lost